ARCTraining/instructor-training/_episodes/02-practice-learning.md

 presenting too many facts too soon can actually reinforce an incorrect mental model.

-Most learners coming to Carpentries lessons are novices, and do not have a strong mental model of the concepts we are teaching.
+Most learners coming to our lessons are novices, and do not have a strong mental model of the concepts we are teaching.
 Thus, our primary goal is *not* to teach the syntax of a particular programming language, but *to help them construct a working mental model*